nicolasroques/Project-Neuchatel/README.md

 In each file of our project, we followed a structured process.
 First, we loaded the dataset, which is used for both training and testing our models.
 Then, we imported the necessary packages to ensure we had all the essential tools.
 The third step involved preparing the data for classification, a key phase for accuracy in our models.

 After preparing the data, we defined the methods for training and testing the models we were working on.
 This step was for creating a foundation for our analysis.
-Then, we moved on to predictions on the unlabelled test data.
+Then, we moved on to predictions on the test set we created with the full training data.
 Finally, we evaluated the models' performance, ensuring they accurately classified the difficulty level of French texts.
 If they did not, we would go back to training and testing with other approaches or parameters.

+# Presentation of our code for each model
+For each model, we evaluated the model using precision, recall, F1-score, and accuracy.

+1️⃣ **Logistic regression**
+- Used TF-IDF vectorization to convert text data into TF-IDF features.
+- Applied Logistic Regression as the classifier.
+- Split the dataset into training and testing sets.
+- Made predictions and prepared the submission.

+2️⃣ **kNN**
+- Implemented kNN classifier with TF-IDF vectorization.
+- Conducted hyperparameter tuning using GridSearchCV to find the best 'k' value.

+3️⃣ **Decision Tree**
+- Employed a Decision Tree classifier with TF-IDF vectorization.

+4️⃣ **Random Forests**
+- Utilized Random Forest Classifier with TF-IDF vectorization.

+5️⃣ **Logistic regression with data cleaning**
+- Added data cleaning steps, including lowercasing, removing punctuation, and stopwords.
+- Re-applied logistic regression with the cleaned data.
+- Conducted hyperparameter tuning for the TF-IDF vectorizer and logistic regression.

+6️⃣ **Word embedding with SVC**
+- Implemented word embeddings using spaCy's French language model.
+- Used different kernels of Support Vector Classifier (SVC) including RBF, Linear, and Sigmoid.
+- Conducted hyperparameter tuning with GridSearchCV.
+- Evaluated the models and selected the best-performing kernel.

+7️⃣ **Keras Sequential**
+- Created a neural network model using Keras, focusing on sequential layers.

+8️⃣ **CamemBERT**
+- Used the CamemBERT model, a language model specifically trained on French language, fine-tuned on the training dataset

+# Presentation of Streamlit

+Results
 |                  | Logistic regression | kNN | Decision Tree | Random Forests |
 |------------------|---------------------|-----|---------------|----------------|
 | Precision        | 0.4645              | 0.4021 | 0.3066   | 0.4303         |